ansible/ansible/docsite/rst/developing_modules_python3.rst

 now due to code paths that handle filenames not being able to handle bytes end-to-end.
 PyYAML on Python3 and jinja2 on both Python2 and Python3, for instance, are meant to work with text.
-Any decision to allow filenames to be byte values will have to address how we deal with those pieves of the code as well.
+Any decision to allow filenames to be byte values will have to address how we deal with those pieces of the code as well.